-1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on July 14 and 15, 2015.
+This report is based on data and information available at the time of the Bank of Japan Monetary

 Meanwhile, risks to the outlook include developments in the emerging and commodity-exporting economies, the prospects regarding the debt problem and the momentum of economic activity and prices in Europe, and the pace of recovery in the U.S. economy.